to A Better Diet

 - Possible discharges include boils, pimples, rashes, body odors, carbuncles, nasal and vaginal discharges, a coating on tongue, and black feces.
 Silver amalgam (mercury) fillings may fall out.

-Most healing reactions involving pain and discharges will last less than a week, although these symptoms sometimes continue longer.
-Since the body needs the sexual/reproductive function least at this time, the resurgence of sexual energy and menses may take the longest.
 It is not recommended that a woman dramatically change her diet during pregnancy, since the released toxins may harm the fetus; the shock to the system, in general, may also trigger a spontaneous abortion.
 She can safely abstain, of course, from such extreme items as intoxicants and highly refined, chemical-laden products.

 Transition from Meat-based Diet to Whole Plant-based Diet